Philippe Caillard

-Philippe Caillard (born 1924 in Paris) is a French choral conductor, professor of music education, technical and pedagogical advisor to the Ministry of Youth and publisher of choral music.
+Philippe Caillard (born 31 July 1924) is a French choral conductor, professor of music education, technical and pedagogical advisor to the Ministry of Youth and publisher of choral music.

+Life and career

-He made about thirty recordings exclusively for Erato Records, fifteen of which received a grand prix du disque.
+Caillard was born in Paris on 31 July 1924.
+He made about 30 recordings exclusively for Erato Records, 15 of which received a grand prix du disque.

-He specialized in teaching choir direction and pedagogy, and founded a vocal ensemble that bears his name, originally specialized in works of Renaissance music, but whose repertory has grown over the years.
+He specialised in teaching choir direction and pedagogy, and founded a vocal ensemble that bears his name, originally specialized in works of Renaissance music, but whose repertory has grown over the years.
 He transcribed and edited ancient vocal music.

-He has directed various professional choirs of European radio stations and given many concerts in international festivals at the head of his choir.
+Caillard has directed various professional choirs of European radio stations and given many concerts in international festivals at the head of his choir.